lbendror/JB2019AmazonProject/README.md

 Project is: _finished_

 ## Inspiration
-Add here credits.
 Project inspired by Rony, based on John Bryce 2019 Course

 ## Contact to:
 [@lbendror](https://github.com/lbendror)